aatmunbaxi/site/content/math/quantum_comp_and_modular_categories.md

 Despite vigorous research from all sides of the task, obstacles to a quantum computer architecture that is scalable and tolerant to errors remain hard to overcome.

 Qubits in existing models of quantum computation (such as trapped-ion models) are sensitive to their environment.
-Such sensitivities of the environment make qubits liable to introducing noise that dominates the computation we&rsquo;d like to measure.
+Such sensitivities of the environment make qubits liable to introducing noise that dominates the computation we'd like to measure.
-To ensure we can recover usable data, we&rsquo;d (approximately) need on the order of thousands of physical qubits per logical qubit to near-guarantee our computation is correct.
+To ensure we can recover usable data, we'd (approximately) need on the order of thousands of physical qubits per logical qubit to near-guarantee our computation is correct.
 This would be no issue if current QC implementations were highly scalable, but they are not.
 Topological quantum computing is a theoretical basis to address both these issues simultaneously.